Vladimir Akopian: Career

 Akopian was born in Baku, Azerbaijan Soviet Socialist Republic, Soviet Union.

-He won the World Under-16 Championship in 1986 at the age of 14 and the World Under-18 Championship at 16.
-In 1991, he won the World Junior Chess Championship.
+He achieved early international success, winning world youth titles across three different age groups.
+At age 14, he won the 1986 World Under-16 Championship in Rio Gallegos, Argentina.
+He followed this victory by winning the World Under-18 Championship in 1989, and concluded his junior career by winning the World Junior Chess Championship (Under-20) in Mamaia, Romania, in 1991.

-He won the Armenian Chess Championship in 1996 and 1997.
-In 1999 he made his way through to the final of the FIDE knockout World Chess Championship, but lost to Alexander Khalifman by 3.5-2.5.
+Akopian won two consecutive Armenian Chess Championships in 1996 and 1997.

+In 1999, he made his way through to the finals of the FIDE knockout World Chess Championship, having defeated Maia Chiburdanidze, Rogelio Antonio Jr., Evgeny Bareev, Kiril Georgiev, Sergei Movsesian, and Michael Adams along the way, but eventually losing to Alexander Khalifman by a score of 2½–3½.

-At the Russia vs the Rest of the World 2002, Akopian defeated FIDE #1 ranked Garry Kasparov in 25 moves in the final eighth round.
+During the Russia vs the Rest of the World match in 2002, Akopian defeated world No. 1 Garry Kasparov in 25 moves in the eighth round of the tournament.

-Akopian defeated World Champion Vladimir Kramnik in the first round of the Corus chess tournament 2004 and was in the lead for the beginning of the tournament.
-He finished the contest in tenth place.
+In the opening round of the 2004 Corus chess tournament in Wijk aan Zee, Akopian defeated World Champion Vladimir Kramnik, taking an early lead in the event.

-He made it to the quarterfinals in the FIDE World Chess Championship 2004, where he lost to eventual tournament runner-up Michael Adams.
+He made it to the quarterfinals of the FIDE World Chess Championship 2004, where he lost to eventual tournament runner-up Michael Adams.

-In 2005, he tied for 1st–5th with Emil Sutovsky, Andrei Kharlov, Vassily Ivanchuk and Alexander Motylev at the Aeroflot Open in Moscow.
-Akopian had a score of 6.5 at the Aeroflot Open 2005 and took part in a five-way tie.
-After the tiebreaker, he came in fifth.
+In 2005, he tied for 1st–5th with Emil Sutovsky, Andrei Kharlov, Vassily Ivanchuk, and Alexander Motylev at the Aeroflot Open in Moscow with a score of 6.5/9.

-It was reported that Akopian had to withdraw from the 2005 Dubai Open when he was arrested at Dubai airport, having been mistaken for his namesake wanted by Interpol for attempted murder.
+Akopian had to withdraw from the 2005 Dubai Open when he was detained at the Dubai International Airport, having been mistaken for his namesake wanted by Interpol for attempted murder.

-Early in 2007, Akopian won the Gibtelecom Masters in Gibraltar with a score of 7.5/9 ahead of a group of players tied at 7/9 including Michael Adams.
+Early in 2007, Akopian won the Gibtelecom Masters in Gibraltar with a score of 7.5/9 ahead of a group of players tied at 7/9 including Michael Adams and Hikaru Nakamura.

 Akopian came in third place at the Fourth FIDE Grand Prix in April 2009 with a score of 7.5/13, one point behind compatriot Levon Aronian.
 He lost to Peter Leko, who had the same score, in a tiebreaker.

 In December 2009, he was awarded the title of "Honored Master of Sport of the Republic of Armenia".

-On the May 2013 FIDE list, he had an Elo rating of 2705, making him number 39 in the world and Armenia's number two player, behind Levon Aronian.
+On the May 2013 FIDE list, Akopian achieved an Elo rating of 2705, making him number 39 in the world and Armenia's number two player, behind Levon Aronian.

-In 2021, Akopian switched federations to represent the United States of America.
+In 2021, he switched federations to represent the United States of America.

 In 2024, Akopian won the U.S. Senior Chess Championship with a round to spare, scoring 7 points out of 9.
 He was the only undefeated player in the tournament.
+Akopian won his second U.S. Senior Championship title in 2026.
+After tying for first place with Alexander Onischuk at 6.5/9 in the main event, the two went to playoffs.
+They tied 1–1 in the rapid portion of the match before Akopian went on to win two additional blitz games to claim a 3–1 match victory.